-This is why it’s so important that you get ample coverage while you’re young and healthy and that you continue to revisit your life insurance needs during major life milestones: like having another child or acquiring significant debt.
+This is why it’s so important that you get ample coverage while you’re young and healthy and that you continue to revisit your life insurance needs during major life milestones: like having another child or buying a house.
 This will keep you from being in an expensive bind 30 years down the road.

 Why is term life insurance often the best value for customers?

-Term life insurance is a great value for most people because it provides you with the coverage you need, when you really need it, and at a great price.
-No frills.
-No unnecessary costs.
+Term life insurance is a great value for most people because it provides you with the coverage you need for the years you’ll need it most.

-With term life insurance, you pick a term length and coverage amount that you need, you pay your monthly premium and you’re covered.
+With term life insurance, you pick a term length and coverage amount that fits your needs, you pay your monthly premium and you’re covered.
 The coverage ends once the term length is up.
-This way, you no longer have the added cost of insurance but you sure had peace of mind during the time you were covered.

-Did we also mention how affordable it is?
-Think: much less than your cable bill per month.
-A 20-year, $500,000 Haven Term policy for a healthy 35 year old would cost about $24 per month.
+The other thing about term life insurance is that it’s often more affordable than you think.
+Much less than your cable bill per month.
+For example, a 20-year, $500,000 Haven Term policy for a healthy 35 year old male would cost $21 per month.